TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 <br/>

 ### The `reduce` method
 `reduce` (alias: `inject`) is possibly the most difficult-to-grasp common method for new coders.
-The idea is simple enough though: it reduces a collection object (array/range/hash) down to a single object.
+The idea is simple enough though: it reduces a collection (array/range/hash) down to a single object.
 You should use it when you want to get a single value or output from your collection.

 A classic example would be a sum or product of an array of numbers.
 The syntax is where it can be tricky.
-In most cases, you need to pass a starting 'value' or object as well as a block with two parameters that tells it how to combine the items.
+In most cases, you need to pass a starting 'value' as well as a block with two parameters that tells it how to combine the items.
 The parameters of the block are the 'cumulative value' and current item.

 ```ruby
 my_numbers = [2, 4, 6, 8, 10]